-Recently, an analysis of over 30,000 online reviews of medical practitioners confirmed poor customer service is patients’ biggest frustration.
-In fact, according to this research, 96 percent of patient grievances are due to disappointing customer service, while the other four percent cite misdiagnoses.
+Recently, an analysis of over 30,000 online reviews of medical practitioners confirmed poor service is patients’ biggest frustration.
+In fact, according to this research, 96 percent of patient grievances are due to disappointing service, while the other four percent cite misdiagnoses.
 Today, patients are customers.
 When they walk through your doors, they have higher expectations than ever before.
 Moreover, they will not hesitate to utilize the power of social media and tell the world if their experiences with your medical practice are not as expected.
-It is time for medical practitioners to benchmark and deliver high-quality service as desired by patients because that is the only way to sustain yourself and grow your practice.
+It is time for medical practitioners to work on improving patient experience and deliver high-quality service because that is the only way to sustain yourself and grow your practice.

 Why is the patient experience important?

-Unfortunately, most medical practitioners do not understand what satisfies a patient.
-They assume that the biggest factor is the quality of treatment.
+Unfortunately, most medical practitioners do not understand the importance of improving patient satisfaction or what satisfies their patients.
+They assume that the most significant factor is the quality of treatment.
 What they do not understand is that patients have no way to measure the quality they are receiving.
 Instead, patients rely more on how the doctor and the medical staff respond to their emotional needs.

-Here are some of the simplest and most straightforward steps to increase patient satisfaction at your practice:
+Here are some of the simplest and most creative ways to increase patient satisfaction at your practice: